macnick/finance-tracker/README.md

 # Stock tracker with friends

 This is the finance tracker app from the Complete Ruby on Rails Developer course.
-It uses devise gem to implement sign up and log in user functionality.
+It uses devise gem to implement sign-up and log-in user functionality.
 After logging in the user goes to his page.
 There is the possibility to search for stocks and add them to the list of tracked stocks.

 ### Screenshot